Afzal Tauseef

 Afzal Tauseef (May 18, 1936 – December 30, 2014), also spelled Afzal Tausif, was a Pakistani Punjabi language writer, columnist and journalist.

-She criticized military dictatorship in Pakistan and was detained, later displaced several times by the rulers of that time such as Ayub Khan and Muhammad Zia-ul-Haq.
-Afzal has authored more than thirty books in Punjabi as well as in Urdu.
-In 2010, she was awarded Pride of Performance by the Government of Pakistan in recognition of her literary contributions.
+She criticized military dictatorship in Pakistan and was detained, later displaced several times by the military dictators of that time, such as Ayub Khan and Muhammad Zia-ul-Haq.
+Afzal has authored more than thirty books in Punjabi and Urdu.
+In 2010, she was awarded the Pride of Performance by the Government of Pakistan in recognition of her literary contributions.
 She was also associated with the Pakistan Peoples Party and served as vice president of Punjabi Adabi Board (PAB) for five years.
-Afzal also wrote a book titled Dekhi Teri Duniya (I have seen your world).
+Afzal also wrote a book titled Dekhi Teri Duniya (lit.
+'Seen your world').

 Early life

 Afzal was born on May 18, 1936, in East Punjab at Simbli village of Hoshiarpur, British India.
-She was the only surviving child of her parents during the Partition of India, and then she migrated to Pakistan along with her father who was then posted as a police officer after the country was declared a sovereign state.
+She was the eldest child of her parents and had two younger brothers.
+They migrated to Pakistan in 1947 along with their father who was then posted as a police officer after the country was declared a sovereign state.
 Afzal initially stayed in Balochistan.
 She did her initial schooling, including matriculation from a government girls school at Quetta, and later moved to Punjab where she attended Oriental College but left midway.
 Afzal then attended Government College University, Lahore and did a master's degree in English.
 After completing higher education, she was then appointed as a teacher at the University of Home Economics (formerly a college).
 Later, she taught English at College of Education until her retirement.